ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

   - They are represented with a standard [\underline{IEEE 754 single-precision floating-point number}](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)
 - Truthness value: value that determines if a signal is on or off
   - A signal is on if its associated value is not $0$.
 Additionally, for blocks with multiple inputs, the sum of their inputs must also be non-$0$ in order for them to be activated
 - Logic channel: tag added to signals to be able to group them.
-Its exact value is meaningless as it's only ever used to determine how to group signals received by a single block into multiple different groups.
+Its exact value is meaningless, as it's only ever used to determine how to group signals received by a single block.
 The value of each group is the sum of the signals within that group received.
 Most blocks ignore it, but some blocks can treat each group differently.
   - Keybinds always use the C0 channel
   - Toggle/timers state is shared by all channels